kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Beyond the basic features, Export Layers allows you to:
 * customize the layer name,
-* apply additional procedures before the export (insert background, scale down, ...),
+* apply additional *procedures* before the export (insert background, scale down, ...),
-* selecting which layers to export by applying constraints (only visible layers, ...),
+* selecting which layers to process by applying *constraints* (only visible layers, ...),
 * customize export to save multi-layer images (e.g. multi-page PDFs).

 To enable customization, press the `Settings` button and select `Show More Settings`.